frp-arduino/frp-arduino/README.md

 ![The EDSL workflow.](doc/edsl.png)

-The executable is a compiler from our DSL to C.
+The executable is a compiler from our EDSL to C.

 ### Compiles to C

-In order to make our DSL execute on the Arduino, we compile it to a C source file which we then turn into avr assembly code by using the avr gcc toolchain.
+In order to make our EDSL execute on the Arduino, we compile it to a C source file which we then turn into avr assembly code by using the avr gcc toolchain.

 ## Examples